tempus-app/tempus/docs/frontend/FileStructure.md

             },
         ];
     ```
+    Above, one can see that the routes do not lazily load other shells but rather specific feature modules which then render a specific page.

  - `util`: Utility libraries containing pure functions for use across other libraries, i.e data formatting, etc (once again, according to the bounded nature of the shared folder, place the utility function you need in the lowest possible shared folder to limit scope)
  - `asset`: Contains any icons, fonts, images, and translation files relevant to the application
  - `ui`: This includes any libraries that involve the ui in anyway, i.e components, and styles (for theming)